clairefro/etymo-js/README.md

 # Etymo

-A Nodejs wrapper for fetching etymology information in various langauges from Douglas Harper's wonderful Online Etymology Dictionary (https://www.etymonline.com)
+A NodeJS and browser wrapper for fetching etymology information in various langauges from Douglas Harper's wonderful Online Etymology Dictionary (https://www.etymonline.com)

 Please refer to Online Etymology Dictionary's [Terms of Service](https://www.etymonline.com/legal/terms) to make sure you are not infringing intellectual property rights with your use case, and please be kind to their servers.